-In 2016, there was an estimated number of 372,400 jobs in the United States for Sports Medicine Physician.
+There were about 372,400 jobs for Sports Medicine Physician in 2016 (in the United States).
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Sports Medicine Physician by 2026.
-There will be an estimated 14,300 positions for Sports Medicine Physician per year.
+The BLS estimates 14,300 yearly job openings in this field.

 The states with the most job growth for Sports Medicine Physician are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.

 The salary for Sports Medicine Physicians ranges between about $60,280 and $208,000 a year.

 Sports Medicine Physicians who work in Alaska, Arizona, or Colorado, make the highest salaries.